Oshkosh Public Museum

 John Abler is an experienced sturgeon fisherman with a wealth of stories and knowledge about the sport.
 He has been involved in sturgeon fishing since the early 1940s and his experiences include memorable encounters with sturgeon and fishing trips with his father.
 Abler's expertise and passion for sturgeon fishing are evident in his detailed accounts of his experiences, making him a valuable source of information for those interested in the sport.

-Unknown Unknown University of Wisconsin Board of Regents, Oshkosh Public Museum
+Unknown Fond du Lac, WI University of Wisconsin Board of Regents, Oshkosh Public Museum

 John Jurgenson People of the Sturgeon: Wisconsin's Love Affair with an Ancient Fish